jbryer/login/README.md

 - ~~Allow for the collection of other metadata at time of user creation.~~
 - Have the ability of assigning users to groups.
-- Provide more options to adjust the appearance of UI.
 - ~~Save user login using cookies.~~
 - ~~Add created_date to new accounts.~~